Why Should You Hire a Registered Service Providers?

 Although no matter how skilled you are, if you are registered with NDIS, it’s like a cherry on the cake.
 Registering with the NDIS will help you grow your user base.
 Service providers can apply to be registered by the National Disability Insurance Agency.
 However, it is not mandatory to do so to offer support under NDIS.

-For NDIS participants, the main difference is that you can access unregistered service providers only when you have a plan-managed or self-managed NDIS plan.
-On the other hand, if you are NDIS managed, you only have access to NDIS registered service providers.
+FFor NDIS participants, the main difference is that you can access unregistered providers only when you have a plan-managed or self-managed NDIS plan.
+On the other hand, if you are NDIS managed, you only have access to registered NDIS providers.

 If you self-manage your NDIS plan, unregistered NDIS service providers will send their invoices to you, and you will manually have to claim the funds back from NDIS using the NDIS portal, but if you are plan-managed, your plan manager will request the funds for you from NDIS.